 ABS is Best!

 The Kennel Club strongly recommends that people buy a registered pedigree puppy from one of its Kennel Club Assured Breeders.
 When you buy from a KCAB you are not just buying a puppy that is registered with the Kennel Club but you are buying from a breeder that is registered and certified by the Kennel Club as well.
-Members of the scheme must agree to follow responsible steps, such as ensuring that their pups are socialised and kept in a clean and safe environment, they will not be allowed to register pups from parents that have not had the required health tests and all must have their premises inspected by the Kennel Club before joining the scheme and at least every three years thereafter.
+Members of the scheme must agree to follow responsible steps.
+These include ensuring that their pups are socialised and kept in a clean and safe environment.
+They will not be allowed to register pups from parents that have not had the required health tests.
+Additionally, all must have their premises inspected by the Kennel Club before joining the scheme, and at least every three years thereafter.
 The Kennel Club has UKAS (United Kingdom Accreditation Services) accreditation to certify members on the scheme, meaning that it is a robust and impartial assessor.

 A list of Kennel Club Assured Breeders can be found here and the puppies that come from Kennel Club Assured Breeders are clearly marked at the top of any search for Kennel Club registered puppies on its Find A Puppy website www.findapuppy.org.uk